-With Walmart offering a prepaid card that eliminates most fees, it may seem that checking accounts -- and their rising costs -- have finally met their match.
+With the Walmart Bluebird card -- a prepaid card that eliminates most fees -- it may seem that checking accounts and their rising costs -- have finally met their match.
 But there are some things you should keep in mind before you opt for any prepaid debit card over a traditional checking account.

+- Few fees.
 The Walmart Bluebird card does not charge set-up fees, transaction fees or maintenance fees.
-As such, it is a viable, low-cost alternative to carrying cash, but there are still a few downsides:
+As such, it is a viable, low-cost alternative to carrying cash.